apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration-kbcli.md

 :::note

 1. Modifying 'log_bin' configuration restarts the database.
 Make sure the modification is performed during off-peak hours.
 2. Modifying 'binlog_format' and 'binlog_row_image' configurations does not affect the existing binlog format.
-Make sure the log timestampe of pulling CDC (usually the time CDC starts) occurs after the modifications is completed.
+Make sure the log timestamp of pulling CDC (usually the time CDC starts) occurs after the modifications are completed.

 :::